mcfwalker/qwkshot/docs/refactors/ASSISTANTS_API_REFACTOR_PLAN.md

 *   Robustness of Assistant correctly mapping prompts to KB and generating valid JSON?
 *   Complexity of implementing sophisticated motion generators in `Scene Interpreter`.
 *   Effort required to create and maintain a high-quality Motion KB.
+*   **Synchronization Risk:** The Assistant's instructions and the associated Motion KB file (`motion_kb.json`) are configured and managed externally on the OpenAI platform.
+Changes made to the local reference files (`docs/ai/assistant-references/SYSTEM_INSTRUCTIONS_REF.md` and `docs/ai/assistant-references/motion_kb.json`) require manual updates (copy-pasting instructions, re-uploading KB file) in the OpenAI Assistant settings to take effect.
+Failure to sync can lead to discrepancies between local reference and actual Assistant behavior.
 *   **Technical Debt:** Deferred `npm audit fix --force` for low severity vulnerability in `next@15.2.3` (requires update to `15.3.0`).
 To be addressed later.

 ## 8. Proposed Architecture Diagram (Mermaid)